For general voter information, please see here.

 Voting and registering to vote can present college students with questions that don't ordinarily come up.
-Here are some answers that may resolve some questions for students.
+Here are some useful information about registering to vote and voting for college students: College Student Voting Guidelines for Registration, Voting, and Absentee Ballots.

+YES!!
 A voter's street address is important because it tells the Election Office which elections you can vote in.
 Every office in government, except for President, is based on where the voter lives.
-Only people who live in a particular Virginia locality can vote for their representative in Congress, a city's mayor or county's supervisor, and so on through all the offices on the ballot.
+Only people who live in a particular Virginia locality can vote for their representative in Congress, a city's mayor or county's supervisor, State Senate and Delegates, and so on through all the offices on the ballot.
+So, decide where you would like to vote based on convenience and which locality you prefer to have a voice in.
+Remember: You can only be registered at 1 address at a time.
+You can change the address you are registered at if you decide you would like to change where you can vote later on and/or when you move.
+If you decide to register your parents' address, but cannot come home from college to vote, you can vote Mail-In Absentee.

-I have signed a lease, but will have not moved in by the Election Day.
+I have signed a lease, but will not have moved in by Election Day.
 May I vote at my new address?

 Where can I register to vote in Virginia?

-There are Five Ways to register to vote in Virginia:
+There are 5 Ways to register to vote in Virginia:

 - Online: Virginia Citizens Voter Portal